core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 # PubSub Topics {#topics}

 The configuration side of a publish and subscribe broker consists of a collection of topics.
 These topics as well as the collection itself are exposed by a CoAP server as resources (see {{fig-topic}}).
-Each topic is associated with a topic resource and a "topic-data" resource.
+Each topic is associated with a topic resource and a topic-data resource.
 The topic resource is used by a client creating or administering a topic.
-The "topic-data" resource is used by the publishers and the subscribers to a topic.
+The topic-data resource is used by the publishers and the subscribers to a topic.

 ~~~~ aasvg
               ___